Disruptive snow falls in Eastern Massachusetts and Boston as extreme cold grips the Northeast

 (FOX Weather)

-Some locations, particularly around the North Shore region of Massachusetts and into coastal New Hampshire, could see between 5-8 inches of snow, with up to 10 inches possible through Saturday.
+Some locations, particularly around the North Shore region of Massachusetts and into coastal New Hampshire, saw up to 10 inches of snow.

-Most other areas of the Northeast and New England will see 1-3 inches of snow through the weekend.
+Most other areas of the Northeast and New England saw 1 to 3 inches of snow over the weekend.

-Additional snow accumulations will fall on top of any previous snow from the Jan.
-25 snowstorm, which buried Boston in 23.3 inches of snow.
+Saturday's snow fell on top of previous snow from the Jan.
+25 snowstorm, which buried Boston in 23.3 inches of accumulation.

 HISTORIC WINTER STORM KILLS OVER 80, IMPACTS MILLIONS ACROSS MORE THAN 40 STATES

-As the morning progresses, a band of heavier snow may develop along the front itself as it moves across Vermont, Connecticut, Massachusetts, New Hampshire and Rhode Island.
+As the morning progressed, a band of heavier snow developed along the front itself as it moved across Vermont, Connecticut, Massachusetts, New Hampshire and Rhode Island.

 (FOX Weather)